middlebury/blocklister/README.md

  1. Put the directory containing this README and the scripts (including the `lib/` and `data/` directories) somewhere on your machine.

+ 2. Copy `config.php.example` to `config.php`.

- 2. Edit the config.php to choose your database (it defaults to using a Sqlite file stored at `data/blacklist.sq3`) and configure where your Elasticsearch datasource lives and what behavior signatures it should match.
+ 3. Edit `config.php` to choose your database (it defaults to using a Sqlite file stored at `data/blacklist.sq3`) and configure where your Elasticsearch datasource lives and what behavior signatures it should match.